mjtat/Boston_311_Dashboard/README.md

 First, I subset the data such that I only looked at requests that have been closed.
 From there, I calculated the duration it took to close the request, in **hours**.
 Note that request times were aggregated by **week**.
 Information was plotted using ggplot2.

 In the RShiny app, you can select the neighborhood, and the department the request went to.
 You can also set a date range with the sliders, and the plots will automatically re-render with the appopriate range.
 The dashboard currently spit out a two plots, one that shows the mean request time over the years, along with the standard error of each request (in the light blue).
-The second plot visualizes the number of requests made on a weekly basis.
+The second plot visualizes the number of requestsmmit made on a weekly basis.

 Finally, you can click on the first plot to get the values, which will be shown in the gray box above it.

-This app currently isn't hosted on ShinyApps.io (it seems to require more resources than a free server has to offer), but you can host it locally by pulling this repo and running the app.
-Screen shots of this app are below.
+[You can see the app live on shinyapps.io by clicking here](https://michelletat.shinyapps.io/bos_311/) (but it's really slow so I suggest downloading it and running it locally) Screen shots of this app are below.

 ## Screenshots